PROJECTS AND EXPERIENCE

 In 1997 Janet Crow joined Peter’s team at APS and began a program of community outreach activities based on the STAR facility and the other solar installations around Arizona.
 In addition to providing educational tours of the solar project sites, Janet was instrumental in creating APS’ “Road to Renewable Energy” education program, a comprehensive review of renewable energy resources and technologies aimed at 4th – 9th grade school students.
 The program was adopted by many teachers in Arizona and other states.

 CME was commissioned to create a solar learning center in Kingman, AZ which was opened in 2012.
-The learning center contains a working classroom and the unique “Solar Experience Room” where students can work with iPad driven information stations to learn about solar energy and other renewable energy resources and technologies.
+The learning center contained a working classroom and the unique “Solar Experience Room” where students could work with iPad driven information stations to learn about solar energy and other renewable energy resources and technologies.

 Peter and Janet teamed with a science curriculum specialist to develop a series of student activities that were to be used in the learning center.
 The activities use the “Five E Inquiry” lesson format which is designed to allow students and teachers to experience common activities, to use and build on prior knowledge and experience and to continually assess their understanding of a concept.
 These activities have formed the basis for a series of workshops that CME has presented to multiple groups of teachers in Arizona.